What Is a Prologue — and How to Write One Readers Won't Skip

 It can be extremely jarring to switch POV in the middle of a novel (unless of course the whole novel is told from various perspectives).
 So if it’s important to the story that the reader hear an account from a POV different to the main one, the prologue can be a useful place to include this.
 Whether you’re doing this to create tension through dramatic irony or foreshadowing a twist, the significance of starting with a different perspective should become apparent at some point in the novel.

-Recommended read: For a prologue that begins by setting up the conflict from a different POV than the rest of the novel, read The Cuckoo’s Calling.
+Recommended read: For an intro that begins by setting up the conflict from a different POV than the rest of the novel, read The Cuckoo’s Calling.

 Succinctly sets an other-worldly setting

-Recommended read: For a prologue that develops the world, culture, setting, and magic system without lengthy exposition, read The Way of Kings.
+Recommended read: For an intro that develops the world, culture, setting, and magic system without lengthy exposition, read The Way of Kings.

 Stay away from prologues that...